 - 1 tsp. smoked paprika

-Prepare the beans: place both the black beans and the kidney beans into a pot of water and let them soak overnight or for at least 8 hours.
-Once soaked, drain the soaking water and rinse the beans thoroughly.
-Cover the beans with fresh water.
-Bring to a boil and remove any foam that forms.
-Reduce heat to a bare simmer and cook until tender.
+Add the soaked beans into a medium saucepan.
+Cover them with water and bring it to a boil.
+Remove any foam that forms.
+Reduce the heat to a bare simmer and cook the beans until tender.
 The time will vary depending on your own beans, but you are looking at approximately 45 minutes.

-Add the tomatoes, cooked beans, and soy sauce.
+Add the cooked beans, a little bit of the bean-cooking liquid (or vegetable broth), and tomato paste.
+Stir and season with salt.
 Let the chili simmer for 2-3 hours.
-If the chili becomes too thick, add some vegetable broth.
-If it's too thin, mash some beans and vegetables to help the chili thicken up.
+If the chili becomes too thick, add some more vegetable broth.
+If it's too thin, add more tomato paste or mash some beans and vegetables to help the chili thicken up.

 Serve immediately, or for best flavor, allow to cool and refrigerate overnight.
 Reheat, and serve with desired garnishes.

 Store leftover chili covered in the refrigerator for 3-4 days.
 For longer term storage, freeze in an airtight container for up to 3 months.
 The easiest way to reheat the chili is to remove it from the freezer 24 hours before reheating and place it in the refrigerator to thaw slightly.
 Reheat on a stovetop, adding extra 1/4 cup vegetable broth to prevent it from scorching.
 Stir regularly as the chili heats up.

 Clean the chili peppers: use a pair of kitchen scissors to cut the stem away and then shake or scrape the seeds from the inside of each pepper.
 Cut the peppers into smaller pieces before adding them to the pan to toast.

 Toast the chilies and cumin in a medium cast iron skillet over medium-high heat.
 Move the pan around constantly, until you begin to smell the cumin, approximately 4-5 minutes.
 Set aside and cool completely.